+4.5.3 Rare, threatened or endangered species permanently or temporary present at the property are protected.
+Hunting or collecting of these species is not allowed.
+Guidance 4.5.3 It is suggested using signboards that clearly inform the forbiddance of hunting activities on the property.
 4.5.4 For farms that have less than 10% of native vegetation (but in compliance with 4.4 and 5.2 and other related indicators), producers are required to implement and promote conservation activities in, out or around the farm, in order to promote wildlife and restoration of native vegetation.

-Activities that could be carried out by producers to comply with this indicator are (but are not limited to) as follows: leaving corridors or restoring borders of fences or paths, restoring degraded or unproductive areas, supporting conservation or restoration activities outside the boundaries of the farm (but related to local wildlife and native vegetation).
-This support may be given through funding or through the supply of resources, materials, personnel, etc.

-Producers may set up groups to comply with this indicator.
+Guidance 4.5.4 Activities that could be carried out by producers to comply with this indicator are (but are not limited to) as follows: leaving corridors or restoring borders of fences or paths, restoring degraded or unproductive areas, supporting conservation or restoration activities outside the boundaries of the farm (but related to local wildlife and native vegetation).
+This support may be given through funding or through the supply of resources, materials, personnel, etc. Producers may set up groups to comply with this indicator.
 Producers may organize activities together in order to promote conservation activities inside, outside or around the farm.